 Bike & Pedestrian Committee

-Bike Rider.jpgThe City is ready to roll out a new Bike & Pedestrian Advisory Committee to promote a safe, walkable and rideable Geneva.
+Bike Rider.jpgThe City has rolled out a Bike & Pedestrian Advisory Committee to promote a safe, walkable and rideable Geneva.

 In 2022, the City’s Strategic Plan Advisory Committee (SPAC) presented a series of recommendations regarding the implementation of the City’s Bike Plan.
 The presentation was the culmination of months of research, meeting with experts, and gathering input from Geneva residents.
 In addition to providing recommendations regarding priority bike routes, safety, and programming, SPAC recommended re-establishing the City’s Bike and Pedestrian Advisory Committee.